 The included 9mm Plossl is rather short on eye relief.
 This means you have to press your eye quite close to it to get the full view.
 However, it’s quite sharp, and 133x is enough for some nice views of the planets.
 Overall, the 9mm Plossl is a nice little addition.

 I’d classify the included 1.25” “Moon filter” as complete junk.
 It’s a piece of tinted green glass that dims the view at the expense of sharpness and turns everything green.
 It’s basically worthless.

 The Almost Perfect Dobsonian Mount

-The Apertura AD8’s altitude (up/down) bearings are ball bearings which can be adjusted back and forth along the tube to compensate for the telescope’s changing center of gravity, depending on what eyepieces/finders/etc. that you prefer using.
+The Apertura AD8’s altitude (up/down) bearings are ball bearings that can be adjusted back and forth along the tube to compensate for the telescope’s changing center of gravity, depending on what eyepieces/finders/etc. you prefer using.
 This can’t easily be done in the field, but it suffices for balancing with most stuff.
 You can also adjust the friction by tightening two large knobs on the bearings.

 Like most mass-manufactured Dobsonian telescopes, the AD8’s mount is made out of melamine-covered particle board and can be assembled in a few minutes with the included hex key.

-Should I buy a Used Apertura AD8?
+Should I buy a used Apertura AD8?

 A used Apertura AD8 Dobsonian is a wonderful scope.
 Make sure that the mirrors are reflective and you can’t see through them.
 Some dirt/grime is fine and can probably be cleaned, but coating damage means you’ll need the mirrors recoated, which easily negates any cost savings from buying used.

 The Apertura AD8 Dobsonian telescope is easily the best telescope in its price range, but if you must consider alternatives, here are a few we’ve selected: